19 Best Pilot Watches For The Aviation Enthusiast

 What We Don’t Like

-The A. Lange & Söhne Datograph has evolved to offer fabulous chronograph functionality, elevating the classically high-spec line to become a fabulous aviation timepiece.
+The A. Lange & Söhne Datograph Handwerkskunst has evolved to offer fabulous chronograph functionality, elevating the classically high-spec line to become a fabulous pilot watch

 Source - A. Lange & Söhne

-The Datograph was initially released in 1999, wherein it represented the brands first in-house chronograph reference after the devastating Quartz Crisis.
+Released in 1999, it represented the brand's first in-house chronograph reference after the devastating Quartz Crisis.
 So, what does the latest Handwerkskunst variant from 2024 look like, and why is it one of the best pilot watches this year?

-Totalling 41mm x 13.1mm, the yellow gold pieces are ultra-luxurious, especially since they are beautifully polished throughout the entire model, including the bezel, lugs and the pushers.
+Totalling 41mm x 13.1mm, in yellow gold, they are ultra-luxurious, especially since they are beautifully polished throughout the entire model, including the bezel, lugs and pushers.

-Onto the dial, this is where A. Lange & Söhne flexed their legendary Handwerkskunst that first took the world by storm in 2011 on the Richard Lange Tourbillon to the 2021 Cabaret Tourbillon Handwerkskunst.
+Onto the dial, and this is where A. Lange & Söhne flexed their legendary Handwerkskunst that first took the world by storm in 2011, on the Richard Lange Tourbillon to the 2021 Cabaret Tourbillon Handwerkskunst.

-Given a solid gold dial base, they then add a hand-finished aesthetic through applying a dark grey, tremblage technique, essentially wherein an engraver creates a fine granular texture across the face.
-Wow, sounds complex!
+Given a solid gold dial base, they add a hand-finished aesthetic through applying a dark grey, tremblage technique, essentially wherein an engraver creates a fine granular texture across the face.

 Around the edge of the dial is a stunning, gold tachymetric scale that's applied, alongside applied Roman numeral hour markers and sword shaped hands.
-Yep, you can use that tachymetric scale to measure speed for those lift-off moments, or last-train dashes!
+Yep, you can use that tachymetric scale to measure speed for those lift-off moments, or last-minute train dashes!

 Given a gold edge large date aperture under 12 o’clock, alongside dual sub-counters at 3 and 9 o’clock, equally finished with a lighter tremblage aesthetic.